UAE troops dig in for a long war in Yemen

 Even within the Hadi establishment, there are signs of a growing rift between the president, who is pushing for total victory to bolster his legitimacy, and Vice President Khaled Bahah, whom diplomats see as more amenable to peace talks.

-On Tuesday, Bahah rejected a cabinet reshuffle ordered by Hadi, signaling a deepening rift between the two leaders.
+On Tuesday, Bahah rejected a cabinet reshuffle ordered by Hadi, signalling a deepening rift between the two leaders.

 And at some point, the coalition will need to turn its attention to the sparsely populated east, where Islamic State and al Qaeda are seizing territory and menacing Aden's flank.
 Al Qaeda took over two towns around 50 km (30 miles) from Aden on Wednesday, residents said.